green-party-dublin-central/nh-web/site/content/post/planning-application-for-702-unit-apartment-complex-in-east-wall.md

 * a maximum of 25-30% one-bedroom units.
 This plan has 72% one-bedroom units (14% studios and 58% one bed)
 * a minimum of 15% three-or more bedroom units.
 This plans has 2% 3-bedroom units

-Again of the application argues why the development should be allowed to contravene this limits.
+Again of the application argues why the development should be allowed to contravene these limits.

 **Social Housing**